pfouchet/Kite/README.md

 # Kite
 Kite Integration Testing Environment

 KITE (Kite Integration Test Environment) is a both a testing scenario language specification and a reference implementation of the runner.
+It allows one to express a REST api test suite using JSON format.

 ## How to use